 Eruptive xanthomatosis (EX) causes small harmless bumps, also known as eruptive xanthomas, on the skin.
 These bumps are sometimes referred to as lesions, papules, plaques, or a rash.

 This rare skin condition happens when you have too much fat or cholesterol in your blood.
 The bumps are filled with fat.
-About 10 percent of people with high fat levels in their blood will get EX.
+About of people with high fat levels in their blood will get EX.

 High cholesterol may be caused by some health conditions.
 In turn, high cholesterol can trigger several serious diseases.
 Treating EX means getting rid of the excess fat in your body and treating the cause.

 EX causes groups of round little bumps.
 They’re usually found on the back of your arms — such as around your elbows — and on the back of your thighs, buttocks, and legs.
 They can also show up around your eyes and on your:

 The bumps look like a cluster of small, hard, raised spots.
 They’re usually about across, sometimes resembling chickenpox or measles.
 The bumps may also grow bigger.